Profile image

 Claims Against the Police and Public Authorities

 Tom is regularly instructed to represent claimants in the full spectrum of civil actions against the police, prisons and other public authorities, including tort and personal injury claims, human rights and data privacy.
+He is ranked in Band 1 in this area in both Chambers and Partners and Legal 500.

 Court of Protection